 Whatever hobby you take up, be it cooking, gardening, or painting, you need the right set of tools.
 The same goes for golfing, especially if you’re a novice.
 As a beginner golfer looking to improve your game, you need to arm yourself with the right equipment.
 Among other essentials, your equipment should incorporate forgiving irons for more ease, precision, and accuracy.

 This brings us to the topic of golf wedges.
 These special-use irons are designed to help you improve your short-range stroke and better adapt your shot to different scenarios and conditions.
 So what are the best golf wedges for beginners and how do you pick the right ones?
-Which pitching wedge should a high handicapper choose?
+What is the best wedge setup for a high handicapper?
 Read on.